Katelyn Runck Rocks Tiny White Bikini That Leaves Little To The Imagination

 The second fame caught Katelyn from the front.
 She held her hair in a bun on her head while she looked away from the lens.
 She cocked one hip, showcasing her hourglass figure and voluptuous chest.
 Her shapely arms and toned thighs were also on display.

 In the video, the model was on her knees.
 She held the hem of her skirt while moving her hips from side to side.
 She then put her hands on her hips while wearing sultry expressions on her face.
 The camera zoomed in on Katelyn, bringing attention to her ample chest and flat abs.
-Katelyn sat on her feet and ran her hands through her hair while the waves rolled close to her.
+Katelyn sat back on her heels and ran her hands through her hair while the waves rolled close to her.

 In the caption, Katelyn left an uplifting message while tagging the photographer.
 She also asked her followers which photo or video they preferred.